 All direct payment gateways adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, MasterCard, American Express and Discover.

 PCI-DSS requirements help ensure the secure handling of credit card information by our site and related courses and its service providers.

 To design our programs

-To communicate with you regarding our services
+To communicate with you regarding our products and services

 To process orders